 General COVID principles for older adults (that won’t be changing)

-That said, over the past year, a few core principles have held true.
+Since the pandemic started, a few core principles regarding COVID and aging have held true.
 Here they are:

 1.The risk of being hospitalized and/or dying from COVID goes up with age.